FhenixProtocol/cofhe-docs/docs/devdocs/cofhejs/permits-management.md

 }
 ```

-2. The permit data can be safely transmitted to the recipient as cleartext since it contains no confidential information.
+2. The permit data can be safely transmitted to the recipient as plaintext since it contains no confidential information.

 3. Recipient activates the permit: